 Some agents may respond to the Identify command with generic identities such as Openwsman 2.0.0.
-These values can be overridden by specifying the product-version attributes in wsman-config.xml.
+These values can be overridden by specifying the product-vendor and product-version attributes in wsman-config.xml.

 Example detector configuration:

 The response is logged as DEBUG information in provisiond.log and looks like the following: